 Examples of Service Marks

 It is a common mistake to get confused between trademarks and service marks, where the former is used for goods and the latter is used for services.
 Certain companies, like Amazon, use both trademarks and service marks because they deal with both goods and services.
-The real-world examples of service marks include the tagline of United Airlines (“Fly the Friendly Skies”), the tagline of Nike (“Just Do It”), and the logos of McDonald’s, Starbucks, etc.
+The real-world service mark examples in India include the tagline of United Airlines (“Fly the Friendly Skies”), the tagline of Nike (“Just Do It”), and the logos of McDonald’s, Starbucks, etc.

 FAQs on Service Mark